First of all, yes you can get final expense insurance on your parents.

 If you wish to buy some burial insurance coverage for your parents, they will need to give the insurance company authorization to review their medication history.

-In this circumstance, you will not be able to get coverage for your parents that protects them immediately.
+In this circumstance, you will not be able to get life coverage for your parents that protects them immediately.

 Your only option in this situation would be to take out a guaranteed issue life insurance policy.
 This kind of policy has no medical underwriting at all.
 They literally just issue the policy to anyone who applies as long as they meet the age requirements.

-Guaranteed issue life insurance has two big drawbacks.
+Bear in mind that guaranteed issue life insurance has two big drawbacks.

 - They are much more expensive